-Where there are twins, etc wanting admission and there is only a single place left within the admission number, then the governing body will exercise as much flexibility as possible within the requirements of infant class sizes.
-In exceptional circumstances cases we are now able to offer places for both twins and all triplets, even when this means breaching infant class size limits.
+number, then the governing body will exercise as much flexibility as possible within the requirements of Please note that you cannot re-appeal for a place at infant class sizes.
+In exceptional circumstances cases triplets, even when this means breaching infant class size limits.
 This may also apply to siblings who are in the same year group.